nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Adding a property to sell: `addSell`

-Adds a property which has to be sold to the address book.
-The property is associated to a contact in the Address Book.
+Adds a property which a client wants to sell to the address book.
+The property is associated to the specified contact in the Address Book.

 ![addSell message](images/addSell.png)